2009 Washington Huskies football team: Game summaries

-LSU
+No. 11 LSU

 LSU came into the game ranked #11 in the nation, but the Washington Huskies earned their respect after they gave up 478 total yards to Washington.
 The Washington Huskies had 13:44 time of possession edge and ran 83 offensive plays to LSU's 48, but lost the game due to a couple untimely turnovers and blown defensive plays.

 Idaho

-Washington ended the nation's longest losing streak at 15 games and gave new coach Steve Sarkisian his first victory, beating Idaho 42-23.
+Washington ended the nation's longest losing streak at 15 games and gave new coach Steve Sarkisian his first victory, beating Idaho 42–23.
 Sarkisian's first win as a head coach came as the Huskies scored touchdowns on its first five possessions—minus a fumble on the opening kickoff of the second half—making up for a defense that showed weakness against the pass.
 Locker tossed touchdowns of 24, 31 and 4 yards and added a 3-yard TD run of his own as Washington picked up its first victory since Nov.
 17, 2007 when it beat California.

 Despite the offensive performance, the Huskies defense showed it still has a long way to go in defending the pass.
 Quarterback Nathan Enderle threw for 279 yards—part of the 349 total passing yards by the Vandals.
 But Idaho had to settle for three field goals on three trips inside the Washington 20 in the first half.

 Enderle then made his one crucial mistake on the first possession of the second half.
 After Washington's Curtis Shaw fumbled the second half kickoff and Idaho recovered, Enderle faced a third-and-4 at the Washington 25.
 Throwing toward the near sideline, Enderle's pass found the hands of linebacker Mason Foster, who returned the turnover 56 yards to the Idaho 21.
 Four plays later, and after Locker hit D'Andre Goodwin for 20 yards to the 1 on third down, Chris Polk plowed in for his first touchdown of the season.